marcocominelli/csi-vae/README.md

 - [Raw CSI dataset](https://doi.org/10.5281/zenodo.7732595)
 - [Pre-processed dataset and models](https://doi.org/10.5281/zenodo.7983057) used in the FUSION 2023 paper.
-- [Pre-processed dataset and models](https://doi.org/10.5281/zenodo.8239343) used in the work submitted to IEEE Transactions of Mobile Computing (currently under review).
+- [Pre-processed dataset and models](https://doi.org/10.5281/zenodo.8239343) used to extend the work in the FUSION paper.